ARM-software/PAF/README.rst

 Third party software
 ====================

-PAF requires third party software that is not included in PAF's source code repository.
+PAF uses third party software that is not included in PAF's source code repository.
 PAF's configure and build system, `CMake`, will automatically download, configure and build this third party software.
 As each of those third party software comes with its own specific license, you have to check their licenses comply with your own specific requirements.

-The third party software used by PAF is:
+The third party software required by PAF is:

 - `tarmac-trace-utilities <https://github.com/ARM-software/tarmac-trace-utilities>`_,
   licensed under https://github.com/ARM-software/tarmac-trace-utilities/blob/main/LICENSE.txt,